dotnet/csharplang/proposals/caller-argument-expression.md

 ### Extra details

 - Like the other `Caller*` attributes, such as `CallerMemberName`, this attribute may only be used on parameters with default values.
-- Multiple parameters marked with `CallerArgumentExpression` will be allowed.
+- Multiple parameters marked with `CallerArgumentExpression` are permitted, as shown above.
 - The attribute's namespace will be `System.Runtime.CompilerServices`.
 - In the case `null` or a string that does not correspond to a parameter name (e.g. `"cnodition"`) is provided, an error will be raised during compilation.